con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 	mthil gyis] em.; mthil gyi NyiGyu
 > 	sen mo'i] em.; sen mo NyiGyu

-Standing atop the surface of the earth
+Erect atop the surface of the earth,
-That's covered by just one of his foot soles,
+Pervading it with one of his foot soles;
-Standing atop the summit of the world [^122-1]
+Erect atop the summit of the world,[^122-1]
-And holding it just with his big toenail, (122)
+Suppressing it with but his big toe's nail, (122)

 [^122-1]: The Sanskrit word translated here as 'the world' is *brahmāṇḍa*, lit.
 'Brahmā egg', a term more commonly in non-Buddhist texts in reference to the universe.

 * VV reads both *talesthitaḥ* and *nakhesthitaḥ* in compound as *bahuvrīhis*.
 He is slightly difficult to understand here, but his analysis doesn't seem far off from the ancient translation and what we have translated (somewhat freely).
 The Kangyur translation is almost incomprehensible.